peter88213/novelyst/docs/template/index.md

 ## What's the difference to yWriter?

 When structuring a novel, *novelyst* builds on the concept of *yWriter*, and extends it in a compatible way.
-Just in case, *yWriter* can even be started with the current project from within the program.
+If the appropriate plugin is installed, *yWriter* can even be started with the current project from within the program.
 Here is a comparison with *yWriter* that illustrates the differences in presentation:

 ![Screenshot](Screenshots/compare.png)